brandur/sorg/content/articles/sortsupport-inet.md

    comparing the subnet (`.4`).

-These rules combined with the fact that we're working at the bit level produce ordering that in cases may not be intuitively.
+These rules combined with the fact that we're working at the bit level produces ordering that in cases may not be intuitive.
 For example, `192.0.0.0/1` sorts *before* `128.0.0.0/2` despite 192 being the larger number -- when comparing them, we start by looking at the common bits available in both networks, which comes out to just one bit